 Since cookies are unique to a browser, if two people share a single computer, their submissions will be associated with the same contact record.
 This deduplication by cookie ensures that if a contact submits forms on your website using different email addresses, all submissions are associated with a single contact record in HubSpot.

-HubSpot does not trackunique visitors.
+HubSpot does not track unique visitors.
 This metric is based on user behavior and is not always reliable.
 A user may clear their cookies, use a different browser, or block cookies.
-All of these actions will count multiple unique visitors for the same actual visitor.
+While these page views are still tracked, all of these actions will count toward multiple unique visitors for the same actual visitor.

 HubSpot will attribute page views to a contact if the contact clicks a link in a tracked marketing email which directs to a page with the HubSpot tracking code installed.

 The HubSpot tracking code will make asynchronous requests to several HubSpot domains, such as track.hubspot.com and forms.hubspot.com.
 HubSpot serves these scripts on multiple domains to decrease the chance of any single script failing to load, which can occur if a visitor is using a browser extension that blocks some HubSpot domains.

 In marketing emails, HubSpot will only associate the cookie with an existing contact once.
 Any subsequent clicks on email links such as in a forwarded email will assign a temporary identity to the cookie.
 The contact must then submit a form, or enter their information via another method for HubSpot to identify them and associate the cookie with their record.

 It is not possible to track visitors from the files tool.
 When a visitor accesses a file, whether as a download or a URL, it will not count toward any page view metrics and cannot be used as a filter or for workflow enrollment.

 Thank you for your feedback, it means a lot to us.